al2wang/al2wang.github.io-3/about.md

 ![203614859-ce58ec88-dff7-470f-8901-f4aa619940b7](https://user-images.githubusercontent.com/104330029/203616184-ca07ca55-bce7-45ac-933f-deb1d705502e.png)

-“Logic will get you from A to B; Imagination will take you everywhere.” <cite>  —— Albert Einstein </cite>
+> “Logic will get you from A to B; Imagination will take you everywhere.” <cite>  —— Albert Einstein </cite>
-{: .message }

 ## A brief profile